Why You Can’t Stop Overthinking (And What’s Actually Keeping You Stuck)

 Overthinking and ruminating can feel like problem-solving.
 Like if you just think about it long enough, you’ll finally figure it out and feel at peace.

-The short answer: doing less, not more.
-Learning to sit with uncertainty rather than immediately trying to neutralize it.
+The short answer: it helps you do less, not more.
+You learn to sit with uncertainty rather than immediately trying to neutralize it.
 This sounds simple and is genuinely hard, especially when the urge to check or ruminate feels urgent and automatic.

 The good news is that this is a well-understood pattern, and it responds well to the right kind of support.